-Reviewing Entity As of As of Remarks 9/26/24 11/1/24 Auditor of Public Not In Progress Statewide Financial Aid Audit, including Accounts (APA) Announced evaluation of GLBA compliance.
+Reviewing Entity As of 9/26/24 As of 11/1/24 Remarks Auditor of Public Accounts (APA) Not Announced In Progress Statewide Financial Aid Audit, including evaluation of GLBA compliance.
 Virginia Joint Legislative Audit & Review Commission (JLARC) In Progress In Progress Statutory review of George Mason's tier 3 management authority; scheduled for review with Commission in November 2024.
 Office of Naval Research (ONR) In Progress Complete Annual desk review of George Mason's property management system.
 Review completed with no findings.
 Office of the State Inspector General (OSIG) In Progress Complete Performance review related to higher education institution security programs for responding to cyber-attacks.
 Includes all Commonwealth universities and VCCS.
 Review complete and report received.